-These vegan double Vegan Candy Cane Double Chocolate Chip Oatmeal Cookies are completely plant based and baked with chocolatey goodness- perfect for Christmas cookie swaps or holiday parties!
+These vegan chocolate peppermint cookies with oatmeal are completely plant-based and baked with chocolatey goodness – perfect for Christmas cookie swaps or holiday parties!

 One of my favourite holiday traditions is to do a cookie exchange this time of year.
 I love the idea of getting a nice variety of cookies to share with coworkers, friends and family, especially because I get bored of eating ONE type of cookie from a single batch.
-This year, my family and I are all putting together a little cookie exchange, and these vegan candy cane double chocolate chip oatmeal cookies are going to be my contribution.
+This year, my family and I are all putting together a little cookie exchange, and these vegan chocolate peppermint chip cookies with oatmeal are going to be my contribution.

-It’s so simple to make a chia egg at home as a plant based alternative to a real egg (with added omega 3s).
+Chia Egg – It’s so simple to make a chia egg at home as a plant based alternative to a real egg (with added omega 3s).
 I just mix together some ground chia with water and let it sit in the fridge for 20 minutes until gloopy.
 Then I add the chia egg to my vegan cookie batter recipe with the rest of the wet ingredients.
-The standard ratio for a chia egg is about 1 part chia to 3 parts water, but if you don’t have chia seeds, you can also use flax!
+The standard ratio for a chia egg is about 1 part chia to 3 parts water, but if you don’t have chia seeds, you can also use flax or any egg replacer!

-If you don’t need these double chocolate chip oatmeal cookies to be plant based, then you can use a real egg and real butter in the recipe, along with chocolate that contains some dairy.
+If you don’t need these cookies to be plant-based, then you can use a real egg and real butter in the recipe, along with chocolate that contains some dairy.

 Technically, candy canes should be, as most candy canes are just sugar, peppermint flavouring and food colouring.
 However, some food dyes have been tested on animals so if you’re truly strict about this, then you’ll want to look for an explicitly labelled vegan candy cane.